jordanmw08/CSC112-Lab1/README.md

 Code for Information Interchange) was born, and became the standard for all teletype devices.

 Then came the rise of the computer.
-Teletypes where used to talk to computers, and people were using paper at an alarming rate.
+Teletypes were used to talk to computers, and people were using paper at an alarming rate.
 Your average programmer consumed somewhere in the neighborhood of 1 deciduous forest per year, and that was just when he wasn't playing Star Trek\! (man